platformio/platformio-docs/en/latest/_sources/core/userguide/pkg/cmd_install.rst.txt

 Package Specifications
 ----------------------

-:ref:`piocore` supports different package sources which you can specify for :ref:`cmd_pkg_install` command or configure project dependencies using :ref:`projectconf` options:
+PlatformIO supports different package sources which you can specify for :ref:`cmd_pkg_install` command or configure project dependencies using :ref:`projectconf` options: